 Other contemporary art centers are located in North-East Paris.
 They promote ambitious artistic creations with artists-in-residence and carry out cultural mediation projects for the inhabitants, school children or visitors.

-La Galerie in Noisy-le-sec, Les Laboratoires d’Aubervilliers, L’Espace Khiasma in Les Lilas, Le Plateau in the 19th arrondissement, the 116 in Montreuil are free contemporary art centers which raise general public awareness about contemporary creation.
+La Galerie in Noisy-le-sec, Les Laboratoires d’Aubervilliers, L’Espace Khiasma in Les Lilas, Le Plateau in the 19th arrondissement, the ABCD and the 116 in Montreuil are free contemporary art centers which raise general public awareness about contemporary creation.
 They organize French and foreign exhibitions by emerging or renowned contemporary artists.
 They support production of contemporary art by backing artists and sharing the pleasure that art brings to the widest audience possible : educational workshops for children, conferences, meetings with art performers…

 At the end of 2018, a new actor of the contemporary art will open its doors in Romainville : The Fiminco Fondation.